 Steve and Hannah Skinner

-In 2015-2016, they served as coordinators of the OMS guesthouse in Quito, Ecuador, and with earthquake relief in Manta, Ecuador.
+In 2015-2016, they served as coordinators of the OMS Guesthouse in Quito, Ecuador, and with earthquake relief in Manta, Ecuador.

 Hannah was born and raised in Fort Wayne, Indiana.
 Her grandpa was the pastor of First Christian Union Church, where she attended growing up.
 It is also the church Steve’s mom attended when she was growing up.
 That church supported Steve’s family as missionaries for many years.
 Hannah worked as a hairdresser in Fort Wayne for 12 years and continues to use those skills to bless many people in Ecuador.